FLAMINGO: combining kinetic SZ effect and galaxy-galaxy lensing measurements to gauge the impact of feedback on large-scale structure: Results

 Fig.~\ref{fig:gg_lensing_fgas} shows the best-fitting galaxy-galaxy lensing profiles for the comoving excess surface mass density, $\Delta \Sigma$, for the fiducial \flamingo\ run (L1\_m9) and the fgas feedback variants.
 There are four panels corresponding to the four BOSS redshift bins from \citet{Amon2023} (two bins each for LOWZ and CMASS).
 We show measurement as a function of the comoving projected radius, $R$, on the bottom x-axis, but we also show the angular scale at the median redshift of the sample on the top x-axis, in order to facilitate comparisons with the kSZ effect measurements.

 The solid curves show the best-fitting profiles for each of the \flamingo\ runs, which fall nearly on top of each other.
 The legend provides the best-fitting ($\log_{10}$) minimum stellar mass (in solar masses) of the simulated galaxy selection for each of the runs.
 For example, in the LOWZ-L1 bin, the \flamingo\ fiducial feedback run with a minimum stellar mass of $\log_{10}[M_\text{star}/\textrm{M}_\odot] = 11.24 \pm 0.03$ provides the best fit to the DES Y3 + KiDS 1000 $\Delta \Sigma$ measurements.
 The error bars reflect the $2\sigma$ uncertainties (95\% confidence) on the best-fitting minimum mass given the uncertainties on the lensing measurements.
 The best-fitting minimum stellar mass and its uncertainties are estimated by first calculating the $\Delta \Sigma$ profiles at different values of the minimum stellar mass and then interpolating to obtain the best fit result.
-The bottom right panel of Fig.~\ref{fig:gg_lensing_fgas} shows the process, where the dotted curves correspond to the predicted $\Delta \Sigma$ profiles for the fiducial \flamingo\ run with $\log_{10}[M_\text{star}/\textrm{M}_\odot]$ values ranging between 10.9 and 11.6 in steps of 0.1.
-We then interpolate the $\Delta \Sigma$ values to a much finer grid of $\log_{10}{M_\text{star}}$ in bins of projected radius, $R$.
-The best-fitting minimum stellar mass is determined by a $\chi^2$ minimisation assuming that the radial bins are uncorrelated.
+The bottom right panel of Fig.~\ref{fig:gg_lensing_fgas} shows the process, where the dotted curves correspond to the predicted $\Delta \Sigma$ profiles for the fiducial \flamingo\ run with $\log_{10}[M_\text{star}/\textrm{M}_\odot]$ values ranging between 10.9 and 11.6 in steps of 0.1 dex.
+We then interpolate the $\Delta \Sigma$ values to a much finer grid of $\log_{10}{M_\text{star}}$ Specifically, we linearly interpolate $\log_{10} \Delta \Sigma$ in stellar mass bins of width 0.01 dex at projected radius, $R$.
+The best-fitting minimum stellar mass is determined through $\chi^2$ minimisation with respect to the DES Y3 + KiDS1000 measurements and their uncertainties from \citet{Amon2023}.
+Note that \citet{Amon2023} quote diagonal uncertainties for their combined DES Y3 + KiDS 1000 measurements only; i.e., the radial bins are assumed to be uncorrelated.
+Calculation of the off-diagonal elements of covariance matrix for the combined dataset is non-trivial and beyond the scope of this work.